-Your performance will be evaluated by and course grade determined from the scores received on the four exams, homework, Lab average and the comprehensive final examination according to the grading scale above.
-No make-up exams will be given, and any exams missed exams will result in a grade of zero (academic make-ups will need to be completed before the exam is given).
+Your performance will be evaluated by and course grade determined from the scores received on the four exams, Lab average and the comprehensive final examination according to the grading scale above.
+No make-up exams will be given, and any exams missed exams will result in a grade of zero.
 However, the final exam score will replace the lowest one-hour exam score if it is to the student's benefit.
 Final exam score will not be replaced.

-Letter grade corresponding to the total numerical course grade
+Letter grade corresponding to the approximate total numerical course grade

-А 90-100%
+Α 90-100%

 В 80-89%

 С 70-79%

 D 60-69%

 F Below 60%